The Major’s Amateur Hour

 Greener Pastures

-We remain on Broadway with another writer who was deeply connected to the New Yorker’s origins.
+We remain on Broadway with another writer who was deeply connected to The New Yorker’s origins.
 Marc Connelly (1890-1980) was a playwright, director, producer and performer who collaborated with George S. Kaufman on five Broadway comedies in the 1920s.
-Connelly was also a founding member of the Algonquin Round Table, around which orbited a number of writers, critics and assorted wits who would help bring the New Yorker to life in 1925.
+Connelly was also a founding member of the Algonquin Round Table, around which orbited a number of writers, critics and assorted wits who would help bring The New Yorker to life in 1925.
 Connelly was listed as an advisory editor on the masthead of the very first issue:

 Connelly’s play, The Green Pastures (based on stories from the Old Testament), had just opened on Broadway, drawing much acclaim for both Connelly and actor Richard B. Harrison (1864-1935).
 “The Talk of the Town” looked in on the playwright and the actor: